smosley/public.lab/topic/automation/the-rule-of-four.md

 Trevor can parrot back the rule quite easily, but he cannot give a rationale for the rule.

 Moreover, Trevor has a nagging sense that the rule cannot withstand critical scrutiny:

 * In the old days, robot-automatons required a lot of tinkering and disparate skills, but these days, they are off-the-shelf commodities that require nothing more than battery replacement and routine cleaning.
 * In the old days, robot-automatons had to be programmed in order to do tasks, but these days, they also work by "record" and "playback" feature.
 * The record and playback feature means Trevor only has to do a task once (with the robot in 'watch and record' mode) and then the robot can repeat the task indefinitely in 'playback mode' as many times as needed, so long as the battery does not run out.
 * Although the robot can *also* do some specialized tasks through programming, Trevor only uses the programming mode when off duty and learning more about the internals of the robot.
 * When Trevor uses the robot at work, he simply uses the "record" and "playback" feature.

+## Question

+How can Trevor make sense of the JSO Rule of Four Projects?

+## Answer

+Solution:

+JSO is fundamentally opposed to robot-automatons, because it ruins the economic viability of humans and hurts the job market.

+JSO does not want to state it outright, so JSO has in place a rule that no single employee is allowed to produce four major projects in a year.

+Thus, the rule of four is simply a proxy for banning robot-automatons.